 I love how Lewis addressed the appeasement argument.
 When I first think of ignoring evil my mind immediately goes to Hitler and how appeasement policies allowed him to grow and spread his evil.
 But Lewis said that not all evil behaves the same way.
 Some evil needs to be confronted head on and fought tooth and nail.
 But other forms of evil thrive on the light we give them.
 These trolley provocateurs can’t handle being ignored.
 Fake news dies without attention.
 If you want to salt the Cleon snail, ignore him.

 Now here’s where Lewis’ whole argument might break down for us; Americans in 2017 do not have the same sensibilities as British folks in the 1940s.
 Another argument he addresses at the end of his essay is the argument that “even if we don’t read it, others will”.
 Lewis says that there aren’t enough rascals that don’t care about truth to keep Cleon and his ilk afloat.
 I’m afraid that today there are too many people who actually don’t care about the truth.
 We seem to care more about tarnishing the other side of the isle than appraising their arguments and finding truth.
 This whole “post truth” garbage could really be our downfall.

 I don’t know if ignoring the trolls, provocateurs, and fake news outlets is going to work today, but it’s worth a shot.

-*I got the material for this post from C.S.
+*C.S.
 Lewis Essay Colection & Other Short Pieces HarperCollins Publishers, pages 348-351

 Also check out After Priggery – What?
 Doodle to hear a proper Brit read this essay and entertain you with doodles.